-By Brendan Bowers of SPORTS MEDIA WORLD
+By SPORTS MEDIA WORLD

 The evolution of the modern athlete is never more evident than it is on Sunday’s in the NFL.
 Passes are launched with the velocity of rockets, collisions met with the impact of train-wrecks.
 The mantra of bigger, faster, stronger, has never been more understated.